 HOW TO MAKE THIS SKILLET RECIPE

-No matter what kind of skillet you use to make this recipe, I love to use both avocado oil and ghee to make Corned Beef Hash.
+No matter what kind of skillet you use to make this recipe, I love to use both avocado oil and ghee to make my Corned Beef Hash recipe.
 The ghee provides flavor, while the oil helps to cook.
 You can also use olive oil, but avocado oil has a higher smoke point.

 Alternatively, if you’re just looking for a solid corned beef hash recipe, you can use butter in place of ghee.